OriginTrail/ot-node/tools/local-network-setup/README.md

 ## Specifying the number of nodes
 You can specify to run anywhere between one and ten nodes with the `--nodes` parameter.

-The first node will be named `bootstrap`, while subsequent nodes will be named `dh1, dh2, ...`.
+The first node will be named `bootstrap`, while subsequent nodes will be named `dh1, dh2, ...`. <br/>
+**The nodes will be deployed to Ganache network which is a personal blockchain for application development.**

 ```bash
 bash ./tools/local-network-setup/setup-macos-environment.sh --nodes=6
 ```
-**Note:** In the command above, we have deployed 6 nodes network (1 bootstrap and 5 subsequent nodes)
+**Note:** In the command above, we have deployed 6 nodes network (1 bootstrap and 5 subsequent nodes)<br/>

 <br/>